emilyekstrum/emilyekstrum/README.md

 ## About Me

-- First-year **Computational Bioscience PhD student** at the University of Colorado - Anschutz
+- Second-year **Computational Bioscience PhD student** at the University of Colorado - Anschutz
 - Bachelor's in Biology & Data Science from Creighton University
 - Interested in developing computational analysis pipelines for complex biological data